dropbox/stone/doc/generator_ref.rst

 *******************
-Generator Reference
+Writing a Generator
 *******************

+This document explains how to write your own generator.
+If you're simply looking to use an included generator, please see `Using Generated Code
+<using_generator.rst>`_.

-Generators are a way to convert a spec into some other form.
+Generators convert a spec into some other markup or code.
 Most commonly, a generator will target a programming language and convert a spec into classes and functions.
+But, generators can also create markup for things like API documentation.

-All generators must be written as Python modules that satisfy the following
+Generators are written as Python modules that satisfy the following
 conditions:

-1. The filename must have ``.babelg.py`` as its extension.
+1. The filename must have a ``.babelg.py`` extension.
 For example, ``example.babelg.py``

 2. At least one class must exist in the module that extends the